Environment Montana Research & Policy Center

 President Obama launched the America’s Great Outdoors Initiative by declaring:

 Americans are blessed with a vast and varied natural heritage.
 From mountains to deserts and from sea to shining sea, America’s great outdoors have shaped the rugged independence and sense of community that define the American spirit.1

 No places better preserve this heritage than America’s national parks.
 National parks encourage families to connect with the outdoors, to camp, hike, and paddle, and to explore some of the greatest sites of natural and cultural heritage.

 Protecting national parks should be a central focus of the America’s Great Outdoor Initiative.
 Americans are united on this point.
 In a recent poll, 86% of respondents said it was important to include protecting national parks in this initiative, agreeing that:

 National parks provide us with some of the most beautiful, majestic, and awe-inspiring places on earth, but funding for our national parks has not been keeping up with what is required to adequately maintain the park system.
 National parks should be honored, cherished, and cared for, not left to crumble into disrepair.2

 Now is the time that America’s great places, from the summits of Glacier National Park to the shores of Acadia National Park, get the funding they need.
 As millions more people reconnect with the great outdoors at America’s national parks, the funds these parks use to provide quality services and ensure stewardship should not be stripped away.
 Instead of adding to existing budget shortfalls, parks budgets should be increased in the coming year.

-The administration’s America’s Great Outdoors Initiative should emphasize the need to provide necessary funding for the National Park Service.
-Elected officials should follow suit by fully funding the Park Service so that visitors can enjoy the best of America, both now and for generations to come.
+The America’s Great Outdoors initiative should prioritize preserving our national parks.
+President Obama and our elected officials should fully fund the Park Service for FY11 so Americans can continue to enjoy the very best of America for generations to come.
 Our leaders in Washington should also act to permanently and fully fund the Land and Water Conservation Fund.